 The lower mounting points for the anchor hook are a pair of Cycle Analyst brackets.

-I also use one with a Tenba photo insert (perfect fit!) as my waterproof camera bag.
+I also use one with a Tenba messenger bag photo insert (perfect fit!) as my waterproof camera bag.